richgieg/ItemCatalog/README.md

 your terminal prompt will be returned, thus allowing you to execute the next steps.*

+**Add yourself as site administrator:**
+1. Open ```seed.py``` in your favorite editor
+2. Edit the "email" field of the dictionary literal in the global USERS list to reflect your Google+ / Gmail account, which will give your account administrative rights on the Music Shop site

 **Connect to the VM via SSH, seed the database, then run the application:**
 ```
 vagrant ssh